-Simply hit the plus button to increase the resistance or hit the minus button to decrease it!
+Simply hit the plus button to increase the resistance or hit the minus button to decrease it.

+The resistance level also depends on the workout program.
 The resistance will automatically change if you are using any of the iFIT workout programs.
 So if the trainer wants to pump up the intensity, you just keep rowing and start to feel the burn!

 It’s strong enough for the most elite athletes and can adjust downward for beginners.

 You can get higher tension at lower speeds which is useful for adding a strength focus to a workout and/or reducing noise.

 This is one of the bigger selling points of the NordicTrack Rowers and perhaps contributes most to the high price tag.
 It tracks the usual data but comes with some really creative pre-programmed workouts.

 The NordicTrack RW500 Rower comes with a 5.0″ backlit LCD display on an adjustable arm.
 This section of the monitor tracks